damianham/builder/README.md

 Angular module name.
 This is the name of the Angular application and is given as the ng-app name in the html start tag.
 The default Angular module name is 'mainapp'.

+Our example config file now looks like this.

 ```
 #### define the output destinations relative to where you run the rake command